-The aim of the Employability, Skills and Enterprise grant programme (of up to £5,000) is to raise the aspirations and increase the skills and opportunities of people who are far from the labour market due to a range of challenging circumstances that can present barriers to employment.
+Kent Community Foundation’s Employability, Skills and Enterprise grant programme awards grants of up to £5,000 to those aiming to raise the aspirations and increase the skills and opportunities of people who are far from the labour market.
+This could be due to a range of challenging circumstances that can present barriers to employment.
 This may include young people/NEETs, young parents, ex-offenders, ex-forces, those with financial barriers to gaining training, and those with learning disabilities, mental health issues or physical disabilities.

 For more information and how to apply please click here.

 Canterbury Connected Business Improvement District (BID) provides support and sponsorship for events taking place within the city centre of Canterbury.
 These are events that will: benefit the strong cultural branding the city increase visitor numbers, dwell time and spend assist in creating a superb destination for our residents and visitors Average sponsorship allocation is between…Environmental Health & Social Care Heritage Local Grants Youth

 Dulverton Trust FundFriday March 29th, 2019